Which study method works best: flashcards, mind maps, or audio notes?

 Ever sat down to study and thought, "I don’t know where to start?"

-You’ve got highlighters, notebooks, index cards, and probably a study app or two, but no real idea of which method to use, or whether any of it actually works.
+You’ve got highlighters, notebooks, flash cards, and probably a study app or two, but no real idea of which method to use, or whether any of it actually works.
 Or perhaps you have no idea any of these were even a 'thing', depending on your study experience.

 Let’s figure out which one works best for you.